This is my first Karina Halle book and it features one of my new favorite tropes – Single Dad and Nanny romance. ♡

 I have discovered that I am slowly becoming a fan of books with single dad’s so when I read the synopsis of this and found out that not only is it a single dad story but it’s also a single dad and nanny slow burn romance AND (it doesn’t end there) it is also a story with royals in it.
 I mean who wouldn’t right?

 This story is about Aurora who just resigned from her recent nanny job in Paris and is looking for a change of pace.
-She thought that it might be better to take a break from being a nanny BUT her advisor, Amelia, has a very good job offer for her with a “prominent” family in Denmark.
+She thought that it might be better to take a break from her previous work BUT her advisor, Amelia, has a very good job offer for her with a “prominent” family in Denmark.
 After working for a lot of influential and famous families Aurora didn’t think twice and accepted the offer not knowing that she will be taking care of the 2 daughters of Aksel which is… the King of Denmark.

 This story really hit me with that prologue.
-I felt so much emotion from Aksel in that (which I won’t be talking about cause I don’t want to spoil anyone) and it made me understand more why he is acting the way he is around people, especially Aurora.
+I felt so much emotion from Aksel (which I won’t be talking about cause I don’t want to spoil anyone) which made me understand more why he is acting the way he is around people, especially Aurora.

-Aksel and Aurora has such good chemistry in this.
-They balanced each other so well since Aksel was very grumpy and closed off while Aurora was such a badass and outgoing that her character was very infectious at times (maybe that’s why she was a very good Nanny).
-This was a slow burn romance but a there was a lot of sexual tension between them because they both want to stop feeling anything for each other cause of various reasons.
+Aksel and Aurora had such a good chemistry.
+They balanced each other so well since Aksel was very grumpy and closed off while Aurora was a badass and outgoing character that was very infectious at times (maybe that’s why she was a very good Nanny).
+This was a slow burn romance but you cannot deny the sexual tension between them.

-There is an age gap between the 2 of them but Aurora throughout the story was very matured because she did also experienced a lot while growing up.
+There is an age gap between the 2 of them but Aurora throughout the story felt very matured because of her experiences while growing up.
 They both had very dark past and approached it in different ways.
-They are very opposite with each other especially their characteristics and attitude but this made them more perfect for one another.
+Their characteristics and attitude were very opposite from each other but this made them more perfect for one another.

 I also liked that it didn’t just focus on the romance but also tackled the aftermath of what happened and how it affected the relationship Aksel had with his 2 daughters, Clara and Freja, and the rest of his family and friends.